Adam Timmerman

-Adam Larry Timmerman (born August 14, 1971) is a former American football guard in the National Football League, and Super Bowl champion for the St. Louis Rams and Green Bay Packers.
+Adam Larry Timmerman (born August 14, 1971) is an American former professional football player who was a guard in the National Football League (NFL).
+He was a Super Bowl champion for the St. Louis Rams and Green Bay Packers.

-He played for the Green Bay Packers and St. Louis Rams between 1995 and 2006.
-A Second-team All-Pro selection in 2001, Timmerman went to four Super Bowls in his career, winning Super Bowl XXXI with the Packers and Super Bowl XXXIV with the Rams.
+He played for Green Bay and St. Louis between 1995 and 2006.
+A second-team All-Pro selection in 2001, Timmerman went to four Super Bowls in his career, winning Super Bowl XXXI with the Packers and Super Bowl XXXIV with the Rams.

-Youth and high school
+Early life

 Timmerman was born in Cherokee, Iowa.
 He attended Washington High School in Cherokee, Iowa, and starred in football, basketball, and track.
 In football, he won All-Conference honors, and was an All-State Honorable Mention honoree.
 In track, he finished eighth in the state track meet on the 110 high hurdles as a senior.
 Timmerman graduated from Washington High School in Cherokee, Iowa, in 1989.

 College career

 Timmerman attended South Dakota State University for agribusiness and played college football at South Dakota State.
 While there, he won two Division II All-America honors, was a two-time First-team Academic All-Conference pick, and as a senior, won the "Jim Langer Award", which is given to the nation's top Division II lineman.